 Bat activity is low in thinned and unthinned stands of red pine

 Tibbels A.E. & Kurta A. (2003) Bat activity is low in thinned and unthinned stands of red pine.
-Canadian Journal of Forest Research, 33, 2436-2442
+Canadian Journal of Forest Research, 33, 2436-2442.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Thin trees within forest and woodland

-(Summarised by Anna Berthinussen)
+(Summarised by: Anna Berthinussen)